-Control from the Apple Home app allows you to change temperatures to follow the rule you have set for manual changes in the app.
+Control from the Apple Home app allows you to change temperatures for your devices.
 However, the most useful is the using HomeKit automations with the Tado system in Automations.
 For instance, you can turn your heating on and lights down to watch movies.

-You can also use Siri and ask “what is the temperature in the bedroom” or if I was driving back from the airport, I could ask Siri to “turn the heating to 25”.
+You can also use Siri and ask “what is the temperature in the bedroom.”
+Even better when I was driving back from the airport, I could ask Siri to “turn the heating to 25”.

-Overall, I used the Home app about 30% of the time and the remaining 70% I used the tado app to control my system.
-While the Home app is useful if you are heavy HomeKit useful, it does not offer anywhere near the same level of control as the tado app.
+However, I used the Home app about 30% of the time and the remaining 70% I used the tado app.
+While the Home app is useful if you are heavy HomeKit useful and want automation.
+It does not offer anywhere near the same level of control as the tado app.

 I was also disappointed to find that the humidity sensor in the thermostats are not exposed to HomeKit.
-I was hoping to use these to trigger a dehumidifier connected to a HomeKit smart plug via automations, but I could not.
-I am not sure if this is a fault with Apple or tado.
+I was hoping to use these to trigger a dehumidifier connected to a HomeKit smart plug, but I could not.

 Tado thermostat V3+ review conclusion

 Being a Hive user for nearly 4 years it took a few days to get used to how tado worked.
 The biggest change and once I got used to, it was being able to control each room individually.
-This meant I was not wasting energy in rooms that didn’t need warming, but allowed me to turn it on if I did.
+This meant I was not wasting energy in rooms that didn’t need warming in my home.

 Using tado’s smart schedules and controls has given me some savings, but without compromising on comfort keeping things warm.
-I also liked how Geo fencing worked with the Auto-Assist feature and would turn things off when the house was empty.
+The Geo fencing featured worked well with Auto-Assist and would turn things off when the house was empty.